TITLE 16 OCCUPATIONAL

 treatment of hormone and neurotransmitter imbalances through blood, urine and

-differential diagnoses including, but not limited to; adrenal fatigue, thyroid
+biomedical differential diagnoses including, but not limited to; adrenal

-other male and female hormone imbalances; at least half of these hours shall be
+female hormone imbalances; at least half of these hours shall be in practice or

 G. one hour in pharmaceutical law as